top of page

 How to Build a Resume

-A resume is an advertisement for you.
+A resume is an advertisement for you - Resumes are your first impression when job hunting.

 • No sentences; no periods